How to Hire a Web Developer

-Recruiting technical talent can be a challenge for non-technical managers or business owners.
+Recruiting technical talent can be a challenge for non-technical business owners or managers.
 To help you find the best fit for your team, here are the top considerations for hiring a web developer:

-- Understand the type of web developer you need, and whether you actually need one.
+- Understand the type of web developer you need, and whether you need one.

-- Determine whether you need a web developer for a project or for ongoing support.
+- Determine whether you need a web developer for a project or ongoing support.

 - Write an effective web developer job description.